 Love.
 It stirs our creative spirits, brings us to our knees, inspires songs and sonnets and paintings and volumes.

 In the spirit of this year’s Festival theme, When We Talk About Love, we’re asking authors and artists to share the passions that underpin their work.
-This week, we spoke with City of Trees author and co-founder of The Stella Prize Sophie Cunningham about fictional love interests, an appreciation of the elements and glowing wombats.
+This week, we chatted to YA author Will Kostakis about the heart-warming effect of a home-cooked meal, Star Wars love through song, and a haiku to a slowly-mending heart.

 Q. Love is a complex, multi-layered thing.
 What kinds of love do you explore through your writing or art?